• Skip to primary navigation

 Milk, Gluten free flour, cornstarch water, kosher salt, butter, baking powder, granulated sugar and lemons in separate containers.

-• Lemons- Please only use fresh squeezed lemon juice.
+• Lemons- Please only use fresh-squeezed lemon juice just like in my Lemon Muffins and Lemon Drizzle Cupcakes.
 Prepackaged lemon juice can result in the cookies having a chemical taste.
-We need a total of 3 medium lemons for the juice and zest combined.
+We need a total of 3 medium lemons for the juice and zest combined just like with my Lemon Shortbread Cookies.

 See my recipe card below for a complete list of the ingredients with measurements.